parthian-sterlet/mcot-kernel/readme.md

 The background model implies the preservation of content for each motif in each peak.
 MCOT generates background profiles of hits of anchor and partner motifs iteratively for each peak with a special permutation procedure.

 MCOT computes CE significance separately for five computation flows:  Any (Spacer or Overlap), Full, Partial, Overlap (Full and Partial), Spacer.
 Fisher’s exact test computes the CE enrichment for each of 5x5 combinations of conservation of motifs.
-Since MCOT checks five conservation ranges for each motifs, the Bonferroni-corrected

 Finally, MCOT estimates the similarity of anchor and partner motifs with the motifs similarity p-value.
 MCOT used matrix column similarities measures PCC ([Pearson Correlation Coefficient, Pietrokovski, 1996](https://academic.oup.com/nar/article/24/19/3836/2384639)) and SSD ([Sum of Squared Distances, Sandelin and Wasserman, 2004](https://doi.org/10.1016/j.jmb.2004.02.048)) to compute two p-values.
 If maximum among them was less than 0.05, then pair of motifs had the significant similarity.
 Hence, a respective CE may be a possible false positive prediction.